FAIRMetrics/Metrics/MetricTexts/README.md

 # FAIR Metrics
 Efforts to define metrics to assess the FAIRness of a digital resource.

-The folder 'MaturityIndicators' contains the text for the:
-* Generation-1 (Gen1) questionnaire-style Maturity Indicator tests
-* Generation-2 (Gen2) automatable Maturity Indicator tests.

-Only Gen2 tests function with the current version of the Evaluator software.
+Note that the top-level folder (the one you are in now) contains the NanoPublications for each of the Metrics - the machine-readable format of the Metrics publication.
+The other formats are in the Distributions folder, in both LaTex and PDF.

 Initiatives